Mood Disorders in Teens: Depression

-Knowing the First Steps to Take
+Know the First Steps to Take

 Let your child know that you’re concerned about the things you’ve noticed, that you want to help in any way you can, and that you’re there if he or she needs to talk – about anything.

-2. Set up an appointment for an evaluation.
-Your child’s pediatrician or your family doctor may seem like a good place to start, but keep in mind he or she isn’t a mental health professional.
-That being said, he or she can do a physical examination, make an initial diagnosis, and rule out an underlying medical cause for your teen’s depressive symptoms.
+Your pediatrician or family doctor may seem like a good place to start, but keep in mind they probably aren’t a psychiatrist or therapist as well as a general practitioner.
+That said, they can perform a physical examination, make an initial diagnosis, and rule out any possible underlying medical causes for your teen’s depressive symptoms.

-- Clinical Psychologists have a doctorate degree (usually a PhD or PsyD) and are trained to evaluate and mental health disorders and other psychological or emotional issues with various types of psychotherapy.
+- Clinical Psychologists have a doctorate degree (usually a PhD or PsyD) and are trained to evaluate and treat mental health disorders and other psychological or emotional issues with various types of psychotherapy.